|

 identify and explain each one clearly in the legend.

-Submit the text and tables of each manuscript as a single
+Submit the text and tables of each manuscript as a sin-

 files.
 Allowed graphic formats are EPS, JPG, and TIF.